 Fireflies by Kanon Hewitt

-Fireflies is a dystopian sci-fi drama set in the conflict zone between the traditional and the futuristic.
-Amika, a mixed-race Japanese non-binary youth, escapes a fertility centre in Japan to avoid execution for being “mixed-blood”.
-They are forced to leave behind their mother, Yui, a notorious Japanese rebel who gave birth to Amika in hiding after violating mandatory entry into the national fertility program.
-Amika encounters Suzuki in the forest, a youth who fled his military training camp after questioning its nationalist curriculum.
-Realizing they have more similarities than differences, they become unlikely allies, working together to free Yui.
+As a dystopian science fiction drama, Fireflies is set in the conflict zone between the traditional and the futuristic.
+Amika, a mixed-race Japanese non-binary youth, escapes a fertility centre in Japan to avoid execution.
+They are forced to leave behind their mother, a notorious Japanese rebel who gave birth in hiding after violating mandatory entry into the national fertility program.
+In the forest, Amika encounters a youth who fled his military training camp after questioning its nationalist curriculum.
+Realizing they have more similarities than differences, they become unlikely allies.

 ABOUT KILLJOY THEATRE